Family Security ATM doesn’t have to be a high-risk decision.

 - You can always retrieve it later or cancel the card.

-- If you are confronted by an armed robber, just give up your money without argument.
+- If an armed robber confronts you, just give up your money without argument.
 The cash is not worth serious injury or death.

-- Only use ATM machines in a well-lighted, open, high-traffic area during the daytime
+- Only use ATMs in a well-lighted, open, high-traffic area during the daytime

-- ATM machines in supermarkets are safer for nighttime use
+- ATMs in supermarkets are safer for nighttime use

-- Avoid ATM machines adjacent to obvious hiding places
+- Avoid ATMs adjacent to obvious hiding places

 - Have your card ready and leave quickly, not counting your cash in public